xXJSONDeruloXx/hello-world-vk/README.md

-# test_vk HELLO WORLD Vulkan Layer
+# test_vk Vulkan Layer (HELLO WORLD + FidelityFX Optical Flow bootstrap)

+Minimal explicit Vulkan layer.
+Two optional features controlled by environment variables:

-Minimal explicit Vulkan layer that, when `test_vk=1` is set, overlays the phrase **HELLO WORLD** using a tiny built‑in bitmap font scaled up for visibility (drawn as per‑pixel copies) each frame.
+1. `test_vk=1` overlays the phrase **HELLO WORLD** using a tiny built‑in bitmap font (implemented as lots of 1x1 buffer-to-image copies each frame — intentionally naive for educational clarity).
+2. `TEST_VK_OF=1` initializes an AMD FidelityFX Optical Flow context (via the bundled SDK) for the current swapchain resolution.
+At present this code only creates/destroys the Optical Flow context; it does NOT yet dispatch the Optical Flow passes nor visualize motion vectors.
+(Planned: replace the text overlay with summarized motion magnitude / vector field.)

+If both are set, you will see the existing HELLO WORLD overlay plus log messages indicating Optical Flow context creation.

 ## Build (Makefile fallback)